 10 Solutions to Window 7 Freezing on Startup

-Here are 10 solutions if Windows 7 hangs at start logo:
+Here are 10 solutions if your Windows 7 hangs at start logo:

 Solution 2.
 Do System Repair by Using Windows 7 Installation CD

-You can try repairing system with Windows 7 installation CD: press "Shift+F10" to bring up the command prompt window.
-In the command prompt window, type "bootrec.exe /fix".
+You can try repairing system with Windows 7 installation CD: press Shift+F10 to bring up the command prompt window.
+In the command prompt window, run bootrec.exe.
 This should be helpful.

 Or you can also do like this: Insert the Windows installation CD.
-Then it will load drivers and the screen should pop up to go on installing windows, but on lower left corner you can see the option "repair computer".
+Then it will load drivers and the screen should pop up to go on installing Windows. but on the lower left corner you can see the option Repair your computer.
 Click that option and it should fix the problem.

 Step 1.
 Start Windows 7 normally.
-Before you see windows loading logo, press F8 on your keyboard.
-Then you can see a variety of Windows boot options.
+Before you see the Windows loading logo, press F8 on your keyboard.
+Then you can see a variety of Advanced Boot Options.

 Step 3.
-If you are told to choose keyboard, just click "OK".
-If you are told to choose account, choose your account, and click "OK".
+If you are told to choose keyboard, just click OK.
+If you are told to choose an account, choose your account, and click OK.
 If you have set password for your Windows account, enter the password too.
 Then you can see System Recovery Options.

 Step 6.
-Click "Next".
+Click Next.
 It will try restoring your Windows to the restore point you have selected.
-This will take some time so wait until the system restore is done.
+This will take some time before the system restore is done.

 Solution 4.
 Try Checking & Fixing Hard Drive Errors

 Step 1.
-Turn on your computer, and before you see windows loading logo, rapidly press F8 key on your keyboard.
-Then you can see a variety of Windows boot options.
+Turn on your computer, and before you see the Windows loading logo, rapidly press F8 key on your keyboard.
+Then you can see a variety of Advanced Boot Options.

 Step 3.
-If it asks you to choose keyboard, just click "OK".
-If it tells you to choose account, choose your account, and click "OK".
+If it asks you to choose a keyboard, just click OK.
+If it tells you to choose an account, choose your account, and click OK.
 If you do have password for your Windows account, you need to enter it too.

 Step 4.
 Now, you will see System Recovery Options.